eclipse-cognicrypt/hugo-website-sources/content/documentation/crysl/_index.md

 The below rule set covers the specifications of most classes in the [Bouncy Castle (BC)](https://github.com/bcgit/bc-java/tree/master/core/src/main/java/org/bouncycastle/crypto).
 In the following, we describe all the services with their respective classes and briefly summarize important usage constraints.
 All mentioned classes are defined in the lightweight crypto packages `org.bouncycastle.crypto.*` of the BC.

 The rule set is also [publicly available](https://github.com/CROSSINGTUD/Crypto-API-Rules/bc)

+- **Asymmetric Key Generation**:
+  In BC every asymmetric cryptography has a separate key pair generator.
+For example RSA has `RSAKeyPairGenerator`, DSA has `DSAKeyPairGenerator` and so on.
+These asymmetric or public/private, cipher key pair generators should conform to an interface `AsymmetricCipherKeyPairGenerator`.
+Every key pair generator has its corresponding key generation parameters which specify the keys being generated.
+For example, RSA has `RSAKeyGenerationParameters` and DSA has `DSAKeyGenerationParameters` both of which conforms to its base class `KeyGenerationParameters`
+- **Symmetric Key Generation**:
+  The BC has a base class named `CipherKeyGenerator` for symmetric or secret, cipher key generators.
+For example DES has `DESKeyGenerator` which extends the base class to specify the parameters